-Notices must be published properly or DOR cannot certify the district:
+Notices must be published properly or DOR cannot certify the district.
+Before publishing, verify the notice:

-- · Must include the place and date of the hearing - Must state that the municipality will provide a copy of the project plan on request - Must include a statement about cash grants, if it applies - Should include the location of the proposed district
+- Includes the place, date and time of the hearing - States that the municipality will provide a copy of the project plan on request - · Includes a statement about cash grants, if it applies - Includes the location of the proposed district

-6. Convene a JRB and publish a meeting notice - at least five days before the first JRB meeting (sec.
+6. Convene a JRB and publish a meeting notice - at least five days before the first JRB meeting

+(sec.
 66.1105(4m)(e), Wis.
 Stats.)